kirancshet/SendGmail-Python/README.md

 # SendEmail
-Send E-Mail via Gmail in Python
+This Python code snippet allows the user to send mail via Gmail

+# How to Run
+python send_email.py